criteo-cookbooks/choregraphie/README.md

 # choregraphie

-TODO: Enter the cookbook description here.
+choregraphie is the french for choreography.